CODE OF CONDUCT: REAL ESTATE SERVICES

 b) You should record any viewings that have been arranged for the property and communicate feedback from those viewings to your client within agreed timescales.

-c) When you know the property has been marketed by another agent you should establish if your client has previously viewed the property through that or any other agent.
+d) When you know the property has been marketed by another agent you should establish if a potential buyer has previously viewed the property through that agent (see code 6 f) and g)).

 a) Unless otherwise instructed by your client, if you hold the keys to the property you should be present at any viewings of the property.
 You should not allow a prospective purchaser or tenant (as the case may be) to visit the property without your supervision.